-In May 2014 I was visiting Amsterdam for several meetings and concerts, and sitting in a cafe for a break, relaxing in the sun, I had got an email.
+In May 2014 I travelled to Amsterdam for several meetings and concerts, and sitting in a café for a break, relaxing in the sun, I had received an email.
 The text was as following: “when will we receive the material?
 You are late.”

 Immediately I borrowed a music paper sheet from Christian (Karlsen, conductor and friend of mine I visited than) and started to compose.
 I asked him to show me all scores of string quartets he had at home (and in his library is almost only the contemporary music), but it was just disturbing – I needed to compose my own music.

 I composed it everywhere I managed to, even on the airport.
 Every few measures I composed, I took a picture of it by mobile and sent it immediately to my copyist in Argentina.
 Despite the fact that I am a professional violinist too, I tired to avoid composing for string quartet for several years.

 Finally, the piece was finished in three days.
 That reminds me Shostakovich who composed his 8th Quartet in three days as well.

 Psalm XIII is composed in the late May as the final part of “Patterns of intuition”, an arts-based research project hosted by the University of Music and Performing Arts Graz and funded by the Austrian Science Fund.
 Psalm XIII is originally composed as a string quartet, which was premiered by Klangforum Wien, and later orchestrated for symphonic string orchestra which was premiered by Alabama Symphony and Rune Bergman.

 The composition is built on a single melody line, a chant – as a singer in church, synagogue or mosque; and a single pedal tone called ison, a kind of repetitive sound that should be played as a mantra-background, imitating church bells, sitar or nasal singing.

 My intention was to develop music out of this simple genome and to find the entire new creation – echoes that come from the heart’s humility and compassion.